 Hillsdale continues to carry out its original mission today, both in the classroom and nationwide, through its many outreach programs, including its monthly speech digest, Imprimis; National Leadership Seminars; and not-for-credit online course offerings.
 A prayer written in the Bible that was placed inside the 1853 cornerstone of Central Hall reflects its continuing commitment: “May earth be better and heaven be richer because of the life and labor of Hillsdale College.”

 Though established by Freewill Baptists, Hillsdale has been officially nondenominational since its inception.
-It was the first American college to prohibit in its charter any discrimination based on race, religion, or sex and became an early force for the abolition of slavery.
-It sent a larger percentage of its students to fight for the Union in the Civil War than any other American college or university except West Point.
+It was the first American college to prohibit in its charter any discrimination based on race, religion, or sex, and it became an early force for the abolition of slavery.
+Hillsdale sent a larger percentage of its students to fight for the Union in the Civil War than any other American college or university except West Point.
 It was also the second college in the nation to grant four-year liberal arts degrees to women.

 The liberal arts

 A sound liberal arts education includes study in the humanities, the natural sciences, and the social sciences.
-To prepare its students adequately in the liberal arts, then, Hillsdale College asks that they fulfill certain academic requirements in these areas.
+To prepare its students adequately in the liberal arts, Hillsdale College asks that they fulfill certain academic requirements in these areas.

-Among the courses required of Hillsdale students in the core curriculum are the following: Classical Logic and Rhetoric, Great Books inthe Western Tradition, Great Books in the British and American Traditions, The Western Heritage, The American Heritage, and The US Constitution, as well as courses in philosophy, theology, the natural sciences, the social sciences, and the fine arts.
+Among the courses required of Hillsdale students in the core curriculum are the following: Classical Logic and Rhetoric, Great Books inthe Western Tradition, Great Books in the British and American Traditions, The Western Heritage, The American Heritage, and The US Constitution as well as courses in philosophy, theology, the natural sciences, the social sciences, and the fine arts.

 Hillsdale College’s liberal arts education and vibrant campus community help students form a foundation for the rest of their lives.
-A Hillsdale education is more than the study of what is good, true, and beautiful; it is in the practice of these things that education comes to life.
+A Hillsdale education is more than the study of what is good, true, and beautiful; it is in the practice of these things where education comes to life.

 Beautiful campus and facilities

 Located in rural southern Michigan, the nearly 400-acre Hillsdale campus includes both modern and historic buildings.
 In addition to excellent classroom spaces, the Mossey Library and Heritage Room, and arts, music, and science buildings, excellent facilities include a state-of-the-art health education and sports complex, the John Anthony Halter Shooting Sports Education Center, Slayton Arboretum and Hayden Park, the Dow Conference Center, the Searle Center, and comfortable residence halls.
 The Grewcock Student Union is the major hub of campus activity and houses the dining hall, a café, the College bookstore, and offices for student activities and publications.
-A chapel construction project is currently under way.
+And a chapel construction project is currently underway.

-Students of the natural sciences can pursue their interests at the College’s G.H.
+Students of the natural sciences can pursue their interests at the College’sG.H.
 Gordon Biological Station, a 685-acre field research laboratory located in the northern part of Michigan’s Lower Peninsula.
 The College’sAllan P. Kirby, Jr. Center for Constitutional Studies and Citizenship in Washington, DC, holds classes and provides support for students participating in the Washington-Hillsdale Internship Program.

 Vibrant student life

-With over 100 clubs, organizations, and honoraries; seven nationally chartered Greek houses; 14 NCAA Division II athletic teams; intramural and club sports; choir, orchestra, andtheatre; competitive speaking; a student newspaper, literary journal, and yearbook; spiritual life and volunteerism; and events hosted by the Student Activities Board, students never run out of things to do!
+With over 100 clubs, organizations, and honor societies; seven nationally chartered Greek houses; 14 NCAA Division II athletic teams; intramural and club sports; choir, orchestra, andtheatre; competitive speaking; a student newspaper, literary journal, and yearbook; spiritual life and volunteerism; and events hosted by the Student Activities Board, students never run out of things to do!
 The student lifeat Hillsdale ensures a memorable and enjoyable college experience.